 Days to Germination:8-15 days

 Lobularia maritima, Sweet Alyssum.
 This fragrant, hardy annual has delicate, dense clusters of tiny flowers growing in mounds.
 Alyssum may be started indoors 5 weeks before transplanting out, but it is easiest to direct sow 3 to 4 weeks prior to the last frost date.
 Sow seeds on top of the soil, leaving the seeds uncovered but pressed firmly onto the soil surface, as light is needed for germination.
 Provide even moisture and strong light during germination.
 Thin or carefully transplant the seedlings 4" to 5" apart once they are large enough to handle.
 Perfect for borders, rockgardens, containers and hanging baskets, this heirloom thrives in full to partial sunlight and in most types of soil.
-It prefers to be kept moist, but will tolerate drought and
+It prefers to be kept moist, but will tolerate drought and heat.

 Direct-Sow BasicsRead more

 Heat-loving Amaranth can be direct-sown outdoors after all danger of frost has passed in warmer areas.
 In colder areas, it may be started indoors 6 to 8 weeks before transplanting out after the last frost.
 Sow seeds in good seed-starting medium with even moisture, strong light and good ventilation.
 Prepare bed in full sunlight with rich, well-draining soil.
 Harden off the seedlings by gradually acclimating them to outside conditions for 1 to 2 weeks before transplanting out.
 When plants are 4" to 8" tall, thin or transplant 6" to 18" apart.
 For salad greens, harvest thinnings and whole young plants.
 Larger, mature leaves may be cooked like spinach.
 Seed heads will form on mature plants and may be harvested, dried, crus

 Anise Hyssop Sowing InstructionsRead more